-The Compensation Committee of the Board of Directors has submitted the following report for inclusion in this Proxy Statement:
+The Compensation Committee of the Board of Directors has submitted the following report for inclusion in this proxy statement:

-The Compensation Committee has reviewed and discussed the Compensation Discussion and Analysis contained in this Proxy Statement with management.
-Based on our review of and the discussions with management with respect to the Compensation Discussion and Analysis, we recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this Proxy Statement and in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2014 for filing with the SEC.
+The Compensation Committee has reviewed and discussed the Compensation Discussion and Analysis contained in this proxy statement with management.
+Based on our review of and the discussions with management with respect to the Compensation Discussion and Analysis, we recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this proxy statement.